 For a smartphone to operate appropriately on a cellular network, engineers require effectively configuring the size of the uplink control channel of a device that sends feedback, particularly on network quality.
 What this entails is that the more spectrum used by the uplink control channel, the better the data transmission quality from a client’s smartphone.
 However, this results in a limited spectrum for data transmission, which makes the situation a tradeoff.

-According to Agrawal, a machine learning system first forecasts the characteristics of a user equipment including mobility.
+According to Agrawal, a machine learning system first forecasts the characteristics of user equipment including mobility.
 Then, it predicts what the downlink or uplink outputs would be against various settings before selecting the ideal setting.